Rafael Hernández Colón

-Rafael Hernández Colón (October 24, 1936 – May 2, 2019) was a Puerto Rican politician who served as the governor of Puerto Rico from 1973 to 1977 and 1985 to 1993 for a total of three terms.
-An experienced politician, Hernández held the record for having been the youngest Governor of the Commonwealth of Puerto Rico to date, having won his first term at the age of 36.
-Hernández was also the person to have run for governor the most times, a total of five.
-During his terms as governor, Hernández Colón's administrations were known for trying to invigorate the Puerto Rican economy as well as for defending the political status quo of the island.
-He is also the second longest-serving Puerto Rico Governor with 12 years of service due to his three terms.
+Rafael Hernández Colón (October 24, 1936 – May 2, 2019) was a Puerto Rican politician who served as the fourth and sixth democratically elected governor of Puerto Rico from 1973 to 1977 and 1985 to 1993.
+He previously served as the sixth president of the Senate of Puerto Rico from 1969 to 1973.

+Having won his first term of office at the age of 36, Hernandez Colón is the youngest person to have served as a popularly elected governor.
+Having held the office for 12 years, he is also the second longest-serving popularly elected governor, after Luis Muñoz Marín.
+He is the only popularly elected governor to have served non-consecutive terms of office.
+He ran for govenor in 1972, 1976, 1980, 1984, and 1988, making him the person to have run for governor the most times.

+During his time in office, Hernández Colón sponsored ambitious programs of economic development and housing construction.
+He also defended the political status quo of Puerto Rico as unincorporated territory of the United States, opposing the efforts by President Ford to make the archipelago and island the 51st state of the United States.

 Early years and education

-Hernández Colón was born October 24, 1937, in Ponce, Puerto Rico, to Rafael Hernández Matos and Doraldina “Dora” Colón Clavell.
+Hernández Colón was born October 24, 1937, in Ponce, Puerto Rico, to Rafael Hernández Matos and Doraldina "Dora" Colón Clavell.
 Rafael and Dora married in 1934 and had three children.
 Rafael was the oldest.
 Rafael had two brothers José A. (born 1939) and César A. (1942).
 Hernández Colón graduated from Valley Forge Military Academy and College in Wayne, Pennsylvania, then obtained a bachelor's degree in political science from Johns Hopkins University in 1956 where he graduated with honors.
 In 1959, he obtained his degree in law from the University of Puerto Rico at Rio Piedras, graduating magna cum laude and as valedictorian of his class.
 Between 1961 and 1965 he was a lecturer on civil procedure at the Pontifical Catholic University of Puerto Rico in Ponce.